Jarrett: Solo Piano, Etc.

 Nov.
 1971 / ECM

-Jarrett’s first solo piano foray is a studio effort of several mid-sized tracks.
+Jarrett’s first solo piano foray is a studio recording of several mid-sized tracks.
 Producer Manfred Eicher coaxed solo albums from Paul Bley and Chick Corea around the same time, and Jarrett in comparison is the most impetuous of the lot.
 His improvisations sound like they were racing to get out into the world.
 “In Front” jumps into the harmonically rich soulfulness that would fuel a lot of his 1970s tunes; the caffeinated left hand rhythms and loose melodies in the right form a one-man band.
-Meanwhile, the charming “Lalene” goes for a laid-back vibe.
-For older jazz references, look to the fractured stride of “Starbright”, a short, enthusiastic piece.
-Some of the pieces sound premeditated, at least as sketches; the easygoing “Vapallia” would become a full-fledged tune for the American quartet.
+“Lalene” goes for a laid-back vibe, and for older jazz references, look to the fractured stride of “Starbright”, a short, enthusiastic piece.
+Some of the pieces sound premeditated, at least as sketches, and the easygoing “Vapallia” would become a full-fledged tune for the American quartet.
 Facing You has none of the weight of the concert records but it’s a fine beginning to the solo book.

 Solo Concerts